pmlodawski/luna-studio/docs/lang-spec/spec.rst

     Identifier = Letter-Lowercase { Letter | Digit } ;

+.. warning:: Do zmiany: pauzy w EBNF do kropek

 Type identifiers
 ================

+.. warning:: Wszystko jest obiektem!
+.. warning:: Napisać, że to czego brakuje do OOP to inheritance; ale wszystko da się zrobić przy pomocy interfejsów.

 Type identifiers name such entities as classes and modules.
-All user-defined types must begin with an uppercase letter.
+All user-defined types have to begin with an uppercase letter.

 .. _EBNF Type-Identifier: